-Seed dispersal is one of the major ecological services lost in the absence of native forest birds and bats in Guam (Haldre 20XX), but our study suggests that feral pigs maintain some level of dispersal of native plants, including for a number of species historically dispersed by birds.
+Our study suggests that feral pigs maintain some level of dispersal of native plants, including for a number of species historically dispersed by birds, thus the optimal strategy for the management of pigs may differ by island.
+On Rota, where there are still frugivorous birds, eradication or strong control may be the best option, whereas on Guam, where feral pigs may be the only significant seed disperser in the forest, a controlled pig population may be a good management strategy until native frugivore populations can be restored.

 In other systems, non-native seed-dispersers can be capable of more damage by promoting the spread of invasive plants, for example feral pigs spreading strawberry guava in Hawaii (Aplet et al 1991).
 However, in some systems, endozoochorous dispersal by pigs have been documented as dispersers of native plant species on islands where they have been introduced (O’Connor and Kelly 2012).
 Our results more strongly support the latter case.
 Although some invasive species were found in fecal groups collected in Guam, native seedlings germinated from collected scat at higher numbers than predicted from numbers found in nature, showing that pigs selectively dispersed native species in Guam.
+Pigs selected non-native species primarily in the dry season when few native species were fruiting.

+One of our study islands had a greater history of anthropogenic disturbance, and like other disturbed systems, is likely in a state of decreased ecological resilience (Holling 1973, Gunderson 2000).
+As expected from a more disturbed ecosystem (Nyström et al 2000), we observed that the shift from an ecosystem with avian ecological functions to one without diminished resilience to at least one additional disturbance – deer herbivory.
+The patterns we detected in Guam, where ecosystems not only had ungulates, but were absent of birds due to the brown treesnake, were not detected in Rota, although this island is just 40 miles north of Guam with parallel geologic history and with, besides snakes, a similar array of established non-native species.

+Invasive species are normally managed with the goal of control or eradication, but in novel ecosystems with multiple species and factors contributing to ecological changes, a blanket approach may not be wise.
 Feral ungulates are components of novel ecosystems around the world, and although their negative effects are well-documented (Nogueira-Filho et al. 2009, Rooney & Waller 2003, Ickes et al. 2001), there are a few examples where they play beneficial roles (Desbeiz et al. 2011, Klinger et al. 1994).
 Ungulate eradication is an important restoration tool, especially in island environments where ungulates are considered destructive invasive species (Kessler 2002, Spear and Chown 2009).
 While this may still be the preferred management tool for Guam’s systems, there may be unintended consequences.
 These include the release of invasive plant species (Cabin et al. 2000, Coomes et al. 2003) or reduced seed-dispersal (O’Connor and Kelly 2012).
 Natural resource managers would be aided by discerning which non-native species serve important functions, and which species are solely destructive before implementing conservation actions in a novel ecosystem.

 Literature Cited

 Figures

 Figure 1.
-Survival in seedling plots.
-Treatment by fencing or removing ungulate access affected seedling survival, indicated by “proportion alive.”
+Survival in seedling plots with and without feral ungulates.
 Error bars show one standard error of the mean.
-Significant effect on seedling survival based on log likelihood ratio test of models with and without treatment.
+Effect on seedling survival based on model selection between models with and without treatment.

 Figure 2.
 Manly Selectivity Index values (B) for native and exotic plants during rainy and dry season.
-During dry season, B was slightly higher, indicating selection for exotic species, but this was reversed during wet season, selection for native species was considerably higher than for exotic species.
 Error bars indicate standard error defined for selectivity in Manly 1993.